US banks to gain from looser capital, merger policies under Trump

 The U.S. central bank declined comment.

-The KBW Banks Index (.BKX),which tracks large-cap banks, fell 1.5% after closing almost 11% higher on Wednesday, while an index tracking regional lenders dipped 1.5% a day after a 13.5% surge.
+The KBW Banks Index (.BKX), which tracks large-cap banks, fell 2% after closing almost 11% higher on Wednesday, while an index tracking regional lenders dipped 1.8% a day after a 13.5% surge.

 REGULATOR TURNOVER